Snapshot 1 — payout approval

 Best for broader operational usage, repeated verification, and a longer-term commercial relationship.

-Use the form to describe the payout flow you want to protect.
+Use the form to describe the stablecoin payout workflow you want to protect.
 Share enough detail for a serious fit review and a clear next-step recommendation.

 Use a work email and include enough context for a serious fit review, not just a one-line intro.